-Thu is currently enrolled in three different classes at our Northland centre, and working hard on her English, especially her reading and writing, as she has a long-term goal to complete a Nursing Degree.
+Thu is enrolled in three different classes at our Northland centre, and working hard on her English, especially her reading and writing, as she has a long-term goal to complete a nursing degree.
 We think this is a great example of Thu’s excellent English progress, and shows what can be done with a bit of hard work!
 Her writing also shows the value of our fun and informative class trips into the community.

 “Native Bird Recovery Central is located inside the Kiwi North in Whangarei.
 It is a place for injured birds to get well and also a home for unfortunate native birds that are never recovered in order to go back to their own habitat.